Experiential Learning Depot

 • Several slides to add learning outcomes for the session.

-2. Introduce PLP's to Students:
+2. Introduce Personal Learning Plans to Students:

 Your students may or may not be familiar with personal learning plans.
 Either way, take the time to go through personal learning plans with them.
 I include in my intro: